gojira/CarND-Behavioral-Cloning-P3/writeup_report.md

 Empirically, I found that generalization (dropout and regularization) was not needed to enable the car to drive around track one successfully.
-Generalization did help to significantly smooth the driving by making the smoothing out the steering angles from frame to frame.
-There is a significant difference observing the difference of the driving with and without generalization.
+Generalization did help to improve the driving by smoothing out the steering from frame to frame.
+There is a significant difference observing the smoothness of the driving with and without generalization.

 #### 3. Model parameter tuning